wazuh/wazuh-documentation/source/amazon/installation.rst

       <run_on_start>no</run_on_start>
     </wodle>

-*Check the user manual reference to read more details about each setting:* `AWS CloudTrail settings <http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables>`_
+*Check the user manual reference to read more details about each setting:* :ref:`AWS CloudTrail settings <cloudtrail_settings>`

 Credentials could be loaded from different locations, you could either specify the credentials as they are in the previous block of configuration or load them from other `Boto3 supported locations. <http://boto3.readthedocs.io/en/latest/guide/configuration.html#configuring-credentials>`_